University of Central Florida, M.S. Statistical Computing

-Southern Methodist University M.Ed.
-Education in Math/STEM
+Southern Methodist University, M.Ed.
+Education (focus in STEM Education)

-University of Texas at Austin BA Economics
+The University of Texas at Austin, B.A.
+Economics

 Ann Marie Wernick

-University of Notre Dame, Master of Education
+University of Notre Dame, M.Ed.

 Research interest(s): Practice-based teacher education, teacher induction, coaching models, teaching quality, teacher evaluation systems, and mixed-reality simulations.